BeeChains/the.inneri/index.md

 - The play ends with Sophia and the other characters finding peace and joy in their newfound understanding of the eternal play of "I" awareness and "I AM" consciousness.
 <div>

+## the 'I AM' being the Heart of Awareness.

+  The phrase "I AM" is often used to refer to the concept of the self or the ego.
+In some spiritual teachings, the "I AM" is considered to be the heart of awareness, the source of consciousness, and the true nature of the self.

+According to these teachings, the "I AM" is not just a label or a thought, but rather it is a constant presence that exists beyond the mind and the body.
+It is the source of all experience and the foundation of all consciousness.

+The "I AM" is often described as pure, undivided, and eternal.
+It is not affected by the changing circumstances of the world, and it is not limited by the limitations of the physical body.

+In many spiritual practices, the goal is to connect with and awaken the "I AM," and to realize one's true nature as an expression of this eternal and infinite consciousness.
+This can be achieved through meditation, prayer, and other spiritual practices.

+It is believed that by connecting with the "I AM," one can access a state of inner peace, clarity, and wisdom, and can live a life that is more authentic, meaningful, and fulfilling.

+Overall, the "I AM" is seen as the core of one's being, the source of all consciousness, and the key to spiritual awakening and enlightenment.

     Leave a Decentralized Comment Powered by <a href="https://0xecho.com/">0xecho</a>
 <div>
 <iframe src="https://embed.0xecho.com.ipns.page?color-theme=dark&desc=Decentralized%20Word&has-h-padding=true&has-v-padding=true&modules=comment%2Ctip&receiver=0x66f1941053E13730c7A9E78c39c8D5F965B5c9FB&target_uri=address%2F%7B%7BERC-1155%7D%7D%2F%7B%7B0x66f1941053E13730c7A9E78c39c8D5F965B5c9FB%7D%7D" frameborder="0" height="700" width="700" ></iframe>